NLOM-NTNU-PI/labbook/ecm-formation-2d-mc3t3-IV.md

 There is some variation in z so when adjusting for max intensity this might affect the chosen layer and thus structure.

+## Dataanalysis ecm-formation-2d-mc3t3-IV-1
+\date 050822

+Investigating images from experiment ecm-formation-2d-mc3t3-IV-1

+The imaging plane seemed to be quite well preserved even after changing water (between series 2 to 3 and 4 to 5).
+Can be seen from the bright specks in the SHG channel.
+The SHG signal is very low in this plane and no dynamics can be seen (visualize with range 0-1).

+In series 7, the imaging plane drifts and the SHG signal i stronger in another plane and collagen fibrils can be seen (image 12 in the series).

+Series 9 is an overnight scan in a different ROI.
+Some collagen can be seen but no obvious dynamics apart from noise.
+At some point (image 24-28) the imaging plane shifts over a time of about 20 minutes.
+It was later observed that the coverslip had cracked but unclear if this could lead to such a gradual change in imaging plane.
+Some movement is visible in the upper left corner after the shift, but more movement of ECM rather than dynamics.
+Imaging plane seems quite stable due to some SHG active particles presents.

+Image 11 and 12 show differences in collagen at 50/50 vs 50/30.
+The difference is very large.
+At 50/30 many pixels have a signal count of 1-2 (seen by adjusting cut-off).
+At 50/50, many signal pixels are in the range 3-10, The strongest go up to 40-50 counts.

+Image 13 and 14 shows difference between 400 Hz and 100 Hz imaging speed.
+Difference is comparable to power signal.

+Todo:
+* Extract upper right corner of series 9 after imaging plane shift
+* Important to find layer with strongest SHG signal.
+Where is this relative to the bottom surface?
+* Need a reference of signal we are looking for to opimize power settings to these levels.
+* For future try 63 x oil for better z-resolution.